uragiristereo/uragiristereo/README.md

 ### Hi there 👋

+- 20 (he/him)
+- Learning Android development
+- also experienced in Delphi7 & Python

 <!--
 **uragiristereo/uragiristereo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.